Pacers vs. Bucks Player Props Betting Odds

 |REB

-- Brown has averaged 2.8 assists this season, 0.3 more than his prop bet on Thursday.

-- He 1.4 made three-pointers average is 0.1 lower than his prop bet on Thursday.
+- He averages 0.2 more rebounds than his prop bet Wednesday of 4.5.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.